fhdsl/AI_for_Efficient_Programming/docs/no_toc/index.md

 - Professionals looking to improve efficiency
 - Students hoping to learn more about programming
 - Anyone curious about how AI can be harnessed for technology

+**Note**: Those completely new to programming will find using AI tools to create software solutions challenging at this time.
+It is helpful to have some fundamental knowledge to write appropriate prompts and to discern when code is not working as expected.
+We advise novices to seek expert review.

 <img src="index_files/figure-html//1MCNeSO4aOm1iESWDLOGTcx3aLEbnu8UttV0QGVAeafE_g225d384a06d_0_176.png" title="For individuals who: develop software or want to start, are interested in using large language model AI tools to help you with your work, want to use AI tools responsibly" alt="For individuals who: develop software or want to start, are interested in using large language model AI tools to help you with your work, want to use AI tools responsibly" width="100%" style="display: block; margin: auto;" />